 Internship.
-Upper-division students majoring in Architectural Studies, Graphic Design, Industrial Design, or Interior Design are required to complete an internship program as part of their curriculum between the third and fourth years of study.
-Internships are optional for Landscape Architecture, Housing and Urban Development, and Urban Planning majors.
+Upper-division students majoring in Architectural Studies, Industrial Design, Interior Design, Landscape Architecture, or Graphic Design are required to complete an internship program as part of their curriculum between the third and fourth years of study.
+Internships are optional for Housing and Urban Development and Urban Planning majors.

 Attendance.
 Attendance is expected at all classes, laboratories, and seminars and is a criterion for evaluating performance.
 Absences and missing work due to absences may result in failure of a course or academic probation.
 A student may not be excused from attending a class except for medical reasons or other serious personal conditions beyond his or her control.
 Requests for special consideration must be submitted in writing to the instructor.
 If accepted, a student may be allowed to take a late or special examination or to submit missing work.
 Tardiness in contacting the instructor is cause for denying acceptance.
-For university policy regarding religious holidays, see "Equal Opportunity and Affirmative Action," page 23.
+For university policy regarding religious holidays, see "Equal Opportunity and Affirmative Action," page 28.

 Employment.
-It is difficult for students in professional programs to carry part-time employment while in school.
+It is difficult for students in the college to work while in school.
 Acceptance to any of the college's upper-division programs presumes a commitment of a minimum of eight hours a day for professional studies.
+If students must work to help pay for educational or living expenses, it is recommended that they do not work more than 20 hours per week.
 Prior work experience is not a requirement for admission to upper-division programs.